Strangemother/python-puddle/puddles/readme.md

 # Process Head

-Puddle introduced the concept of a "head" for the execution of each new process.
+Puddle introduces the concept of a "head" for the execution of each new process.

 The head accepts all the arguments given to the new process and is designed offset the hard-parts of running a function.
 This includes detecting async routines and special parameters.